Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Ever happened to you?
 I’m guessing so.

-I’m also going to take a guess here that sometimes those conversations haven’t gone exactly the way you want them to.
+I’m also going to take a guess here.
+Sometimes those conversations haven’t gone exactly the way you want them to.

 • Check in with them and get their permission about talking at this time.